saidurrsaied/FH-Java-2025/README.md

 # FH-Java-2025
-This repo is for preparing and submitting lab assignments from Compact Programming Course (Java)
+This repo is for preparing and submitting lab assignments for the Compact Programming Course (Java) Projects are organized similarly to the assignments.